torquebox/torquebox.org/community/datasheet.md

 TorqueBox provides an ecosystem of supporting applications:

-* BackStage: Easily see what is going on within the server
+* BackStage: Provides a queue browser, along with tools for debugging application components, including evaluation of arbitrary ruby code against the server runtimes
-* StompBox: Easy application deployment using `git`
+* StompBox: Provides easy application deployment using `git`

 Find out more at http://torquebox.org/, or join #torquebox on irc.freenode.net